How Storage Can Ease Your Spring Cleaning Woes

 As part of your spring cleaning efforts, consider renting a self storage unit for any additional items or furniture that doesn’t have a designated space in your home.
 Even a small storage unit can act as a temporary staging area for yard sales, donation efforts, or even seasonal rotation of clothes and other items.
 Reclaim closet and garage space by thinking about how spring self storage can actually turn into a year-round benefit.

-Finding self storage has never been easier, especially if you live near one of Storage of America’s convenient Midwest storage facilities.
-We offer storage units along with several great amenities designed to streamline your storage experience.
+Finding springtime self storage has never been easier, especially if you live near one of Storage of America’s convenient Midwest storage facilities.
+We offer storage units along with great amenities, including climate-controlled storage and vehicle storage, designed to streamline your storage experience.
 Plus, our team of friendly and knowledgeable storage pros can answer any storage question you might have.

 Rent your self storage unit as part of your spring cleaning efforts today.

 Whether you’re in the middle of a spring cleaning spree or about to get started, self storage can help maximize the space in your home and reduce stress as you try to put everything back in its proper place.
 Visit us today to learn how a self storage unit can simplify the process of cleaning and organizing your home this spring!